penguinity/penguin.github.io/mod-privacy.md

 Because the community discusses highly sensitive health-related topics, privacy considerations were incorporated into the system architecture from its inception rather than treated as an afterthought.

-The assistant is intentionally designed to learn from moderation outcomes—not from individual users.
+The assistant is intentionally designed to learn from moderation outcomes — not from individual users.

 ### Privacy Principles